-A deck may only contain Generic cards and cards with the same class as your hero card.
+A deck may only contain Generic cards and cards with the same class and/or talent as your hero card.

 The 3-card limit applicable to constructed formats does not apply to limited formats.
 A sealed deck may contain any number of copies of each unique card.
 For example, if your card pool contains 5 copies of Scar for a Scar (1), you may include all 5 copies in your deck.

 Deck Construction – Heroes and Weapons

 Only young hero cards are legal for limited formats (sealed deck and booster draft).